National Assembly (Niger): Legislative history

-2009 dissolution of assembly

-On 27 May 2009, the assembly was dissolved by Tandja Mamadou after his plan to hold a referendum was rejected by the Constitutional Court.
+On 27 May 2009, the National Assembly was dissolved by Tandja Mamadou after his plan to hold a referendum was rejected by the Constitutional Court.
 Although the court and the National Assembly had only a non-binding advisory role over Tandja's referendum plan, statements by MNSD-Nassara's coalition partners CDS-Rahama indicate the MNSD Prime Minister of Niger, as well as the President, would be open to a censure motion in the assembly.
 According to the 1999 constitution, the President is limited to stand for reelection once: Tandja's second five-year term was to end on 22 December 2009.
 The purpose of the proposed referendum was to scrap the Constitution of the Fifth Republic, creating a new Sixth Republic prior to the November Presidential elections.
 Constitutionally, the articles dealing with presidential terms (article 36) may not be revised by any method (article 136).
-According to Tandja, the people of Niger want him to stay because he has boosted the economy of Niger.
+According to President Tandja, the people of Niger want him to stay because he has boosted the economy of Niger.
 The opposition described this act as dictatorship, calling for protests: a continuation of demonstrations which began in December 2008.

+The National Assembly was suspended once again following the 2023 Nigerien coup d'état.
+A new legislative body Transitional Advisory Council was appointed by the military junta in July 2025 for a period of five years until 2030.
+This body has 194 members appointed by the junta.
+The Speaker of the Advisory Council is Mamoudou Harouna Djingarey.

 Powers

 Under the Constitution of the Fifth Republic (18 July 1999), the National Assembly has oversight of the executive in voting on legislation, overriding a Presidential veto, voting no confidence in the Prime Minister, and the reserved right of nominating the Prime Minister.
-As well, the Assembly has recourse to publicly investigate the executive through committee hearings, hearing in plenary sittings, commissions of enquiry, formal parliamentary questions, "Question Time", and Interpellations.
+As well, the Assembly has recourse to publicly investigate the executive through committee hearings, hearing in plenary sittings, commissions of enquiry, formal parliamentary questions, "Question Time", and interpellations.
 There is no formal parliamentary ombudsman oversight of government.

 Under a presidential system of government briefly instituted in 2009–2010, the National Assembly had no power over the selection of the Prime Minister and could not hold a vote of no confidence in the government; however, it also could not be dissolved by the President.
 As part of the constitutional change, the introduction of a Senate was planned, at which point the National Assembly would have become the lower house of a bicameral parliament.

 However, all the changes proved abortive, as President Mamadou Tandja, who had orchestrated them, was ousted in a February 2010 coup.
-Mahamadou Issoufou was elected in the 2011 Election and the National Assembly's powers were restored.
+Mahamadou Issoufou was elected in the 2011 election and the National Assembly's powers were restored.